simpleclub/CaTeX/README.md

 To help prioritization of function development, we conducted some research examining how often certain functions appear in some of simpleclub's content.
 This should give a rough feeling for what is most commonly used.
-A CSV file with the list of used functions, and the frequency of appearance can be found [here][function_frequency].
+A CSV file with the list of used functions and the frequency of appearance can be found [here][function_frequency].

 If you find something that is fundamentally flawed, please propose a better solution - we are open to complete revamps.